 On the wall behind, you will see some of the many certificates I have won in RTTY contests.

-I am also QRV on most of the datamodes, but RTTY is my favourite mode, and is what I use mostly.
+I am also QRV on most of the datamodes, but RTTY is my favourite mode, although I now use FT8 / FT4 a lot.

 Here is a summary of my shack equipment: